Hello and welcome to my gluten free vegan recipes!

 So calories have their place and it’s important to have a general understanding of different foods and the roles they play in your nutritional profile, and that includes calories.

 Conclusion: calories are an important part of information about any given food, but it isn’t necessary to obsess over them and it’s far more productive to learn how to eat a healthy balanced diet than to just count the calories.

 Why Gluten Free?

-If you don’t have a problem with gluten, feel free to substitute the gram/chickpea flour (for example) for regular wheat flour.
-In some recipes, the wheat flour does taste better (in my opinion) whereas in others, the gram flour is the best choice.
+If you don’t have a problem with gluten, and you want to use normal flour, feel free to substitute the gram/chickpea flour (for example) for regular wheat flour.
+In some recipes, the wheat flour might taste better whereas in others, the gram flour is the best choice.

 For example, for making burgers or vegan balls, I would choose the gram/chickpea flour over wheat flour any day.
 It’s that gram flour that gives the dish its characteristics and flavour.
-Yet for a pizza base, wheat flour makes life much easier.
+Yet for a pizza base, using wheat flour could make your life easier.

-If you follow one of our recipes and are not happy with the results, please share your feedback with me so that I can continually improve our recipes.
+If you follow one of my recipes and are not happy with the results, please share your feedback with me so that I can continually improve my recipes.

 And finally, thanks for stopping by!